UK Models Launch New App That Allows Models to Register Straight from Their Smart Phone

 About UK Models

-With over ten years of industry experience, UK Models are recognized as the leading model support and advice service in the UK.
+With over ten years of industry experience, UK Models are recognised as the leading model support and advice service in the UK.
 Not an agency but instead working with models of all ages to guide them through their first steps of fulfilling their career dreams, the UK Models team of highly experienced professionals work alongside men, women and children to offer information and advice on model portfolios, agencies and finding work.
-To know more about UK Models log onto http://www.ukmodels.co.uk/